marsbroshok/mlops-labs/README.md

 # Production ML workflows on Google Cloud

 This repo manages a set of labs designed to demonstrate best practices and patterns for implementing and operationalizing production grade ML workflows on Google Cloud Platform.

-With a few exceptions the labs are self-contained - they don't rely on other labs.
 The goal is to create a portoflio of labs that can be utilized in development and delivery of scenario specific demos and workshops.

-- **lab-00-environment-setup**.
-This lab guides you through the process of provisioning and configuring a reference MLOps environment on GCP.
-Most other labs rely on the environment configured in this lab. .
+- **Series 0x labs**.
+These lab guides you through the process of provisioning and configuring a reference MLOps environment on GCP.
+Most other labs rely on the environment configured in this lab.
+The **lab-01** lab walks you through the process of creating an **AI Platform Notebooks** instance based on a custom container image optimized for KFP/TFX development.
+In the **lab-02** lab, you provision a lightweight deployment of **Kubeflow Pipelines**.

-- **lab-11-kfp-caip-e2e**.
-This lab walks you through the process of authoring and operationalizing the KFP pipeline that utilizes BigQuery and Cloud AI Platform Training and Prediction to train and deploy an **sklearn** model.
-During the lab you will:
+- **Series 1x labs**.
+These lab walks you through the process of authoring and operationalizing the KFP pipeline that utilizes BigQuery and Cloud AI Platform Training and Prediction to train and deploy an **sklearn** model.
+During the labs you will:
-    - Analyze the data and develop data processing and training code snippets in Jupyter Lab
+    - **lab-11** - Develop a custom container image for **AI Platform Training**
-    - Refactor the code into KFP components and a KFP pipeline
+    - **lab-12** - Create, deploy, and run a KFP pipeline that utilizes **AI Platform** for training and model deployment
-    - Author the CI/CD workflow to build and deploy the KFP pipeline using **Cloud Build**
+    - **lab-13** - Author the CI/CD workflow to build and deploy the KFP pipeline using **Cloud Build**
-    - Integrate the CI/CD workflow with GitHub
-    - Integrate the machine learning KFP pipeline with the upstream data management pipeline
+    - **lab-14** - Create, deploy, and run a KFP pipeline that utilized **AutoML Tables** for training and model deployment

+- **Series 2x labs**.
+These labs teach you how to develop and operationalize **Tensorflow Extended (TFX)** pipelines

+- **Series 3x labs**.
+In these labs, you deep-dive into **TensorFlow Data Validation**, **TensorFlow Transform**, and **TensorFlow Model Analysis** libraries.